 Briefly, the program was organized into six stages, progressing from rest and exercises in bed in the first stage to group treatment right in the physiotherapy and occupational therapy departments.
 At Stage Two, for instance, the patient remains on rest and bed exercises but begins pool therapy twice a week.
 At Stage Three, he is in the pool twice a week and when he reaches Stage Four he begins light group exercises, practises ambulation and performs sitting activities in occupational therapy.
 Stage Five includes heavier group exercises in the physiotherapy department and standing work in the occupational therapy department.
-At the sixth and last level, the patient spends his entire treatment time on activities of daily living and vocational assessment.
+At the sixth and last level, the patient spends who were not disabled; Grade 2 included those who had some disability but were still able to work or run their homes; Grade 3 denoted some degree of dependence on another person; Grade 4 comprised those who were fully dependent.